-Unless otherwise specified, the maximum mixing temperature for all grades of asphalt shall be 155° C.
+Unless otherwise specified, the maximum mixing temperature for all grades of asphalt shall be 155E C or for Performance Grade specified asphalts, as recommended in writing by the asphalt supplier.

 Plant emissions shall not exceed the limits set by Alberta Environment.